Part 1: Child's Play

 Don Davis, Tim Moran, me, Tony Vacca, Tom Schmidt, around 1986

 In 1983-84 I made my first recording as a leader, the vinyl LP Gallery of Air.
 In the past few years this record has caught fire with vinyl enthusiasts and record collectors around the world.
 It amazes me that music I wrote and recorded so long ago is still finding avid listeners even now.
-Gallery of Air will be reissued on the Incidental Music label in June, 2018.
+Gallery of Air was reissued on the Incidental Music label in 2018, and sold out quickly.

 Part 5: Not So Serious Any More

-Somewhere along the way I developed a collaboration with Roger 'The Jester' Reed, a unique comic performer of the old school – a jester, a fool, in the traditional European sense.
+I developed a collaboration with Roger 'The Jester' Reed, a unique comic performer of the old school – a jester, a fool, in the traditional European sense.
 Our group (Jazz+Jest) combines my band with Roger’s juggling, mime, and spontaneous comic antics.
 He's also a talented musician who plays everything from tuba to kitchen utensils.
-You haven’t lived until you’ve heard Roger play Ave Maria on the turkey baster.

 Part 6: Larger Ensemble

 In 2004 I recorded a CD, October, with a much larger, all-acoustic chamber jazz ensemble, with oboe, bassoon, French horn, clarinet, bass clarinet, cello, violin, piano, vibes, bass and percussion.
-Out of this concept, the Miniature Orchestra was born, with more complex and more extended compositions.
+Out of this concept, the Miniature Orchestra was born, with more complex, extended compositions.

-I spent 5+ years as the host of a mega-eclectic weekly radio program in Massachusetts called 'Beauty and the Beat', and did on-air interviews with Ahmad Jamal, Jimmy Cobb, Marvin Stamm, John Pizzarelli, Karl Berger and Ingrid Sertso, Tom Schmidt, Tony Vacca, Charles Neville, Michael Pillot, Jeremy Yudkin and many more.
+I spent 5+ years as the host of a mega-eclectic weekly radio program in Massachusetts called 'Beauty and the Beat', and did on-air interviews with Ahmad Jamal, Jimmy Cobb, Marvin Stamm, John Pizzarelli, Karl Berger, Tom Schmidt, Tony Vacca, Charles Neville, Michael Pillot, Jeremy Yudkin and many more.